brooksambrose/manuscripts/d2016-ch1-clique-percolation.md

 The first

-In this paper we observe the generation, duration, and decline of `r try(sample(onus,1))` in the social sciences.
+In this paper we observe the generation, duration, and decline of `r sample(onus,1)` in the social sciences.
 To do so requires a very rigid assumption, but one that is routinely made in our folk theories of intellectual history.
-This is the substantialist assumption [@Bourdieu:1985wh; @Brubaker:2004nG] that `r try(sample(onus,3))` are internally cohesive groups closed by clear boundaries of inclusion and exclusion, yet in reality `r try(onus$sc)` may be difficult to distinguish looking only at the flow of culture between them.
+This is the substantialist assumption [@Bourdieu:1985wh; @Brubaker:2004nG] that `r sample(onus,3)` are internally cohesive groups closed by clear boundaries of inclusion and exclusion, yet in reality `r onus$sc` may be difficult to distinguish looking only at the flow of culture between them.
 When the culture between two groups is the same, the division between them must be entirely social; such arbitrary distinctions however are bound to guide cultural development along different tracks.

 Sometimes quite a bit of work is done to craft the culture itself to naturalize social distinctions.
 We may preliminarily say that two dimensions of culture may develop quasi independently, the message and the codification.
 Just as it is possible to say the same thing in two different languages, disciplines may explore the same ideas and call them by different names.
 When social dynamics require tension among authors who are discussing the same thing, groups may form on the basis of a difference in codification alone.
 By the force of separation, however, shallow differences may deepen, and the underlying cultural meaning of the discourses my diverge.